-Bringing snow indoors and making an indoor snowman is one of the easiest activities that you can do, yet it occupied my mini for a very long time.
+Bringing snow indoors and making an indoor snowman sensory bin is one of the easiest activities that you can do, yet it occupied my kids for a very long time.
 It is a great activity for days when it is just too cold and windy to go outside.

 Using a large pan or bucket (I just used a 9x13in baking pan) go outside and scoop snow up until the pan is nearly full.
 Then you can bring the pan of snow inside and your mini can spend time just scooping up balls of snow and making their own snowman inside.
 We used chocolate chips for the eyes, mouth, and buttons and he was complete.
 So easy and quick.

-Then this is where you can get creative and go with what your mini is into.
-My mini LOVES cars so we gathered up a bunch of hot wheels and she spent time driving the hot wheels around and burying/unburying them in the snow.
+Then this is where you can get creative and go with what your kids are into.
+My kids love cars so we gathered up a bunch of hot wheels and they spent time driving the hot wheels around and burying/unburying them in the snow.
 You could use plastic dinosaurs and bury them and then unbury them like a paleontologist.
 You could have your little ones bury and unbury their hands, fill and dump out smaller cups and buckets, or even make a “snow castle” with sand toys.

 I would highly recommend putting a large bath towel underneath your bucket of snow for easy clean-up.
 Because the pan was so full when we did these snow activities some did spill out.
 The towel was great because it prevented the carpet from getting wet and made clean-up quick and painless.